sbslee/pypgx/README.rst

    $ conda install -c bioconda pypgx

 Above will automatically download and install all the dependencies as well.
-Alternatively, you can use pip (`PyPI <https://pypi.org/>`__) to install PyPGx and all of its dependencies:
+Alternatively, you can use pip (`PyPI <https://pypi.org/>`__) to install PyPGx and all of its dependencies except ``java-jdk`` (i.e. Java JDK must be installed separately):

 .. code-block:: text